BIOL275-MSUM/eda-CForEffort/README.md

 ### Data Preparation

+After loading a few new packages, preparation began with the IUCN List.
-Beginning with the IUCN List, data was prepared for analysis first by filtering through all the species present on the Red List so that only the equine species were present.
+Data was prepared for analysis first by filtering through all the species present on the Red List so that only the equine species were present.
 This was done by filtering the data to only show species who’s family was Equidae.
 Once the equine species were located, only those that had accepted taxonomic status were selected for.
 Then, the data was filtered to only show species as opposed to including subspecies and species.

 Next, to make the data easier to navigate several columns not relevant to the goal were removed, leaving only the taxon ID, the genus, and the